scuml/django-datatables/README.md

 Quick Setup
 -----
 Download the library and place it somewhere accessable in your PYTHONPATH.
-The following is the most basic possible example to demonstrate how simple it is to get up and running.
-In the following examples, all work is done exclusively in the view.
+The following is a basic example to demonstrate the ease to get up and running.

 **views.py**